ejmastnak/ejmastnak.github.io/tutorials/vim-latex/pdf-reader.md

 - supports SyncTeX integration, which makes backward search possible (More on this in **TODO**)

 ### On macOS
 On macOS, to the best of my knowledge, you have basically one option meeting the above three criteria: [Skim](https://skim-app.sourceforge.io/).
-You can download Skim from the [homepage](https://skim-app.sourceforge.io/) or from [SourceForge](https://sourceforge.net/projects/skim-app/). macOS's default PDF reader, Preview, does not listen for document changes, nor, to the best of my knowledge, does it support SyncTeX.
+You can download Skim from the [homepage](https://skim-app.sourceforge.io/) or from [SourceForge](https://sourceforge.net/projects/skim-app/).
+The default macOS PDF reader, Preview, does not listen for document changes, nor, to the best of my knowledge, does it support SyncTeX.

 ### On Linux
 On Linux you have a variety of options.
 In this article I will cover Zathura, under the assumption that anyone reading a multi-article Vim series will also appreciate Zathura's Vim-like key bindings and text-based configurability.
 Many more possibilities are covered in the `vimtex` plugin's documentation at `help g:vimtex_view_method`.